AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/06.low-level-settings/docs.en.md

   **pref.samsungpay.autopause.enable**

-AdGuard will pause protection while Samsung Pay app is in the foreground.
+AdGuard will pause protection while Samsung Pay app is in the foreground (in VPN mode only).

   **pref.dns.bootstrap**

- Bootstrap DNS for DNSProxy DoH and DoT servers.
+ Bootstrap DNS for DoH and DoT servers.

  **pref.dns.fallback**